Wazneh/Machine_Learning_Algorithms_from_scratch/README.md

-# test-repo
+# Test-repo

-this is a test repos
+In this repo you can find some machine learning models written from scratch (using numpy).